starfederation/datastar/sdk/README.md

       2. `Content-Type = text/event-stream`
       3. `Connection = keep-alive` ***only*** if a HTTP/1.1 connection is used (see [spec](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Connection))
    3. Then the created response ***should*** `flush` immediately to avoid timeouts while 0-♾️ events are created
    4. Multiple calls using `ServerSentEventGenerator` should be single threaded to guarantee order.
-The Go implementation use a mutex to facilitate this behavior but might not be need in a some environments
+The Go implementation uses a mutex to facilitate this behavior but might not be needed in a some environments

 ### `ServerSentEventGenerator.send`